dilimou/Airbnb-Boston-Data-analysis/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interestested in using the Airbnb Boston activity dataset to understand customer satisfaction, and what interesting result we can get from analysing the customer reviews.
+For this project, I was interested in using the Airbnb Boston activity dataset to understand customer satisfaction, and what interesting result we can get from analyzing the customer reviews.
 To do so, this project will answer the below questions:

 1. What type of properties are being booked the most?
 2. Is there a relation between the number of bookings of a place and the reviews score?